endojs/proposal-import-hook/README.md

 We expect a future proposal to introduce `import.now` or `import.sync` as a mechanism for synchronously growing the module graph and executing a module.
-If so, `ModuleSource` handlers would need a corresponding synchronous import hook that may not return a promise.
+If so, `ModuleSource` handlers would need a corresponding synchronous import hook that must not return a promise.

 # Design Rationales